 Our only option includes shimmying along a sea wall over the Canal and swinging ourselves deftly under a rusted metal fence.

 The frigid murky waters of the Gowanus Canal lapping against the building's edges resembles a castle with a moat.

 Once past the fence, we scan the site for an entrance into the building with no avail.
 We find ourselves standing on the ruins of a broken wall.
 We can see inside the terminal.
 What separates us is a five-foot gap of water.

 “We had this idea to grab a big steel ladder,” said Owens.
 “It was pretty heavy!
 We actually had to pass it through a part of the building that had broken off in order to get it over a floor and then to get it down another floor because it wouldn’t fit.
 Oh my god […] we tried so many things.
 Finally, we got in, though.
 That whole experience was so strenuous!”

 After nearly three hours, we are finally in.

 The other explorers scurry across the makeshift bridge like children at recess.
 I can tell they have wanted this for a long time.

-Round concrete columns line the entire floor as far as the eye can see.
-Light filters in from all sides, casting long shadows across the floor.
+Round concrete columns are spread out across the entire floor.
+Light trickles in from broken windows, casting shadows across the pavement.
 Rusted machinery is scattered throughout the room.
-Graffiti lines the inner walls.
+Graffiti covers the walls.

-But what really gives this building a mystical feel is the silence.
-In contrast to the daily cacophony of the city, this space is calm.
+The building's silence gives off an eerie feeling.
+In contrast to the daily clamor of the city, this space is serene.
 There is a sense of peace.